maxhbr/LDBcollector/md/ZPL-2.0.md

                                 "description": "Redistribute the code as it was obtained" }
                         ],
-                        "_str": "Actions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION"